-To keep water out of your home’s lower levels and protect it from more serious damage, turn to basement waterproofing or crawl space encapsulation, depending on how your home was built.
+To keep water out of your home’s lower levels and protect it from more serious damage, you can turn to basement waterproofing or crawl space encapsulation, depending on how your home was built.
 The team of experienced professionals at United Structural Systems offers exceptional basement waterproofing and crawl space encapsulation services.

 How Basement Waterproofing Is Done